luisdiaza/Vanilla-JavaScript-Projects/README.md

 # **Houses multiple vanilla JavaScript projects.**

 - **To Do List:** A To Do List that dynamically inserts tasks into the DOM.
 Users are able to delete tasks entered as well as search for them.
 Application persists to local storage.
-Uses the Materialize CSS framework.
+Uses the **Materialize CSS framework**.

 - **Loan Calculator:** An application that calculates how long it would take to repay back a loan as well as the total amount.
-Uses Bootstrap.
+Uses **Bootstrap**.

 - **Number Guesser:** A game that asks user to guess a number between a certain range with limited guesses.
-Uses Skeleton CSS.
+Uses **Skeleton CSS**.

 ## Purpose: